bui-brian/bui-brian/README.md

 ### Hi! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-My name is Brian Bui, I'm an aspiring junior at [The University of Nebraska-Lincoln](https://www.unl.edu/) studying Computer Science with a minor in Mathematics!
+My name is Brian Bui, I'm a senior at [The University of Nebraska-Lincoln](https://www.unl.edu/) studying Computer Science with a minor in Mathematics!
+Expected to graduate in May 2023!

-Currently learning React and Full Stack Development!

 ## ⚡ Languages & Technologies